-Thank you for choosing Saint Thomas Health for your healthcare needs.
+Thank you for choosing Ascension Saint Thomas for your healthcare needs.
 For your convenience, you can pay your medical bill online by clicking on one of the location links below.

 Currently, only the following locations support online bill pay: